 If you want to know more, you can also read my article about Turkish Language origin.

-Arabs in Turkey
+3. Arabs are a minority in Turkey

 1-1,5 % of the Turkish population has Arabic ancestry.
 Most of them live near the Iraq and Syria border, which are Arab countries.